opencontainers/image-spec/descriptor.md

 ## Properties

 A descriptor consists of a set of properties encapsulated in key-value fields.
+A descriptor pointing to certain types may include extended fields.

 The following fields contain the primary properties that constitute a Descriptor: